 1. Online courses

-3. Lectures, taster days, and summer schools
+4. Lectures, taster days, and summer schools

 These can give you interesting experiences within academic institutions.
-As well as helping you understand your subject, they can also help you determine which universities they apply to!
+As well as helping you to understand your subject, they can also help you determine which universities they apply to!
 Two birds with one stone.

 Choosing what to read

-Here are two pieces of advice:
+Here are three pieces of advice:

 1. Ask for recommendations

-2. Check ‘recommended reading lists’
+2. Check recommended reading lists

 Remember not to feel constrained by people’s advice or the recommended reading lists.
 It’s important to be able to critically analyse the texts you read - so you need to enjoy them!